This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We have visited plenty of wildlife parks in Australia and Symbio is pretty good.

-You can hand feed the kangaroos and emus and there are plenty of farm animals and birds the kids will love.
+You can hand feed the kangaroos, koalas, and emus and there are plenty of farm animals and birds the kids will love.
 Our visit corresponded to our unit of work on bones for Kalyra’s distance education.